 Generating custom proposals quickly and accurately for sales reps is paramount.
-With IRIS, you can design a template using Microsoft Word, add optional placeholders and create custom presentations in minutes.

 Uploading Your Custom Proposal Generator Template

 To create and save a new proposal template in IRIS CRM follow these steps:

 1. Create your template in RTF format.
 While creating your template you can place multiple placeholders in your document which will be replaced with real data once the proposal is generated.
 For more information on available placeholders and their meanings, please see the Template Placeholders reference table below.

 2. Open the Manage Proposal Templates page (Manage > Administration > Leads > Proposal Generator Templates) and click on the Add New Template button.
 A popup will appear where you can enter the title of your proposal, upload the RTF you created in step 1, and optionally set up group, user class, and user access permissions.
 When finished, click Add, and your template will be saved: